linenoise/songbooks/README.md

 This is not my beautiful wife!
 ------------------------------

 Do you want your own song book?
-Create a file in the base directory based off the structure of `Party Songs.tex`.
+Create a file in the base directory based off the structure of `Songs.tex`.
 You probably don't want to change anything other than the includes here.
 Be sure to remove ".tex" from the end of your include file names.

 Same as in the song files, any line starting with '%' is just a comment and will not be typeset in the final file.